mohammadkako/timologist/README.md

 Here are some additional features:

-2. **Watched and Remaining Time:** If you specify the sections you've already watched in the `doneSections` variable, Timologist will calculate and display both the total watched time and the remaining time in the console.
+2. **Watched and Remaining Time:** If you specify the sections you've already watched in the `watchedSections` variable, Timologist will calculate and display both the total watched time and the remaining time in the console.

 ==================================================